multipath-tcp/tcp-in-udp/README.md

   ```

 GRO/TSO cannot be used on this interface, because each UDP packet will carry a
-part of the TCP headers, not part of the data that can be merged:
+part of the TCP headers as part of the data: this is specific to one packet, and
+it cannot be merged with the next data.
+Please use this:

 ```
 ethtool -K "${IFACE}" gro off lro off gso off tso off ufo off sg off ip link set ${IFACE} gso_max_segs 1
 ```

+(to be checked: maybe it is enough to disable `gro` and `gso/tso`.)

 Note: to get some stats, in egress, it is possible to use: